Irrational-Encoding-Wizardry/guide.encode.moe/src/subtitling/collaboration/github.md

 ![Successfully resolved every conflict](./images/gh_merge_conflicts.png)

-## Setting up the files for your project
+## Setting Up the Files For Your Project

 Now that you know how to perform the basic actions, it is important to understand how you can best utilize GitHub.